 - A new case schedule for parties filing a Petition for De Facto Parentage”

 The revised UPA also changes which documents are publicly accessible.
 As of January 1st, 2019, only the final order in the determination of parentage will be a publicly accessible document.
 All other records in the court file will require a court order or consent of the parties.

-If you have any questions about the revised UPA, access to King County Superior Court records and documents, or would like information about any of our other products and services, contact us at email@example.com or give us a call: 866-643-7084 (Option 2).
+If you have any questions about gaining access to King County Superior Court records and documents, the rest of the Washington State Courts, or would like information about any of our other products and services, contact us at firstname.lastname@example.org or give us a call: 866-643-7084 (Option 2).